-This YouTube playlist offers an Elevation Certificate (EC) training series.
+In this 8 part YouTube video series by FEMA, viewers will learn how to properly complete each section of the Elevation Certificate (EC).
 The duration for the entire playlist of 8 videos is 1hr 40 min.

 - Floodproofing Certificate for Non-Residential Structures (FEMA Form 086-0-34)